-If you're not DIY-inclined, there are still a few smart ways to transform IKEA finds.
-According to interior designers Elizabeth Lawson, Ohara Davies-Gaetano, Shannon Wollack, and Brittany Zwickl, the secret is all in the way you style them.
+If you're not DIY-inclined, there are still plenty of low-cost IKEA tips.
+According to interior designers Elizabeth Lawson, Ohara Davies-Gaetano, Shannon Wollack, and Brittany Zwickl, the secret is all in the way you style the products.
 With the right high/low mix and careful positioning, IKEA products can look like a million bucks.

 Put away your tool kit—these designer-approved styling tricks for every room in your home instantly elevate IKEA décor.

-Cover furniture.
-IKEA chairs and sofas have a classic frame, but the fabric and color can instantly give away the inexpensive price tag.
+Cover furniture: IKEA chairs and sofas have a classic frame, but the fabric and color can instantly give away the inexpensive price tag.
 Enter Bemz, a company that specializes in high-quality covers for IKEA furniture.
-Transform a basic piece, like this Mellby chair, with a blush-pink cotton cover for an instant upscale look.
+Transform a basic piece, like this Mellby chair, with a clover pink velvet cover for an instant upscale look.

-Replace cabinet doors.
-Sherman Samuel swapped out the doors of her IKEA cabinets for refined ones by SemiHandmade, a company that specializes in customizing IKEA products.
+Replace cabinet doors: Sarah Sherman Samuel swapped out the doors of her IKEA cabinets for refined ones by SemiHandmade, a company that specializes in customizing IKEA products.
 Hire someone via TaskRabbit for a new-look kitchen without lifting a tool.

-Pay attention to silhouette.
-IKEA chairs and tables usually have a straight-line, boxy silhouette.
+Pay attention to the silhouette: IKEA chairs and tables usually have a straight-line, boxy silhouette.
 That's fine as a base piece, but be sure to add curved, organic-shaped furniture to balance it out.
 These architectural Panton chairs instantly elevate a basic white dining table.

 Update artwork: You don't need to spend a lot of money on frames.
 Instead, turn your attention to sourcing artwork that adds personality and color to the room.
 Zwickl recommends Society6 and Max Wagner artwork for affordable art, while Lawson says she turns to Minted and Eventide Collective for special, well-priced finds.